AtMostafa/good-coding-practices/workshop/pep8.org.md

         x             = 1
         y             = 2
         long_variable = 3

 Other Recommendations
 ---------------------

 *   Avoid trailing whitespace anywhere.
 Because it’s usually invisible, it can be confusing: e.g. a backslash followed by a space and a newline does not count as a line continuation marker.
-Some editors don’t preserve it and many projects (like CPython itself) have pre-commit hooks that reject it.

 *   Always surround these binary operators with a single space on either side: assignment (`=`), augmented assignment (`+=`, `-=` etc.), comparisons (`==`, `<`, `>`, `!=`, `<>`, `<=`, `>=`, `in`, `not in`, `is`, `is not`), Booleans (`and`, `or`, `not`).

-*   If operators with different priorities are used, consider adding whitespace around the operators with the lowest priority(ies).
-Use your own judgment; however, never use more than one space, and always have the same amount of whitespace on both sides of a binary operator.

-    Yes:

-        i = i + 1
-        submitted += 1
-        x = x*2 - 1
-        hypot2 = x*x + y*y
-        c = (a+b) * (a-b)

-    No:

-        i=i+1
-        submitted +=1
-        x = x * 2 - 1
-        hypot2 = x * x + y * y
-        c = (a + b) * (a - b)

 *   Don’t use spaces around the `=` sign when used to indicate a keyword argument or a default parameter value.